syncfusion-content/uwp-docs/uwp/DatePicker/Appearance-and-Styling.md

 {% endhighlight  %}

-The following image shows the control with various Accent brushes:
+The following image shows the control with various accent brushes:

 ![Appearance-and-Styling_img1](Appearance-and-Styling_images/Appearance-and-Styling_img1.png)

 ## Selected Foreground

-The SelectedForeground property is used to change the foreground color of  the Selected Date
+The SelectedForeground property is used to change the foreground color of the selected date.

 {% highlight xaml %}